smittyfest/EOPL/README.md

 The Environment Interface :-

 Procedural Representation :- The key to why this works is closures.
+In the Environment interface example, empty-env and extend-env both return functions that

 Interfaces for Recursive Data Types :-